object-oriented-python/object-oriented-programming/doc/source/1_objects.rst

    In Python, the term
-   "class" is essentially synonymous with "type", so "what is the class of `foo`" is the same as saying "what is the type of "foo".
+   "class" is essentially synonymous with "type", so "what is the class of `foo`" is the same as saying "what is the type of `foo`".
 However the two terms are not synonyms when used in code. :class:`type` can be used to determine the type of an object, while :keyword:`class` is used to define new types.